 What Don’t I Like About Arccos Caddie?

-As far as the on course user experience, and the app experience, there’s honestly very little I don’t like about Arccos.
+As far as the on-course user experience, there’s honestly very little I don’t like about Arccos.

 The technology is at the point where it almost always works as expected, and you can use it as much or as little on the course or after the round based on your personal needs (stat tracking vs. using GPS distances for instance).

-There are a couple things I’m not crazy about though.
+There are a few things I’m not crazy about though.

 You might have noticed this is the first time I’ve ever reviewed grips on this site.
 It’s not for a lack of opportunity, I’ve had probably a dozen offers to have grips sent to me – but it’s the process of putting them on your clubs.

 I don’t have any interest in doing it myself, so my Arccos grips sat in the box staring at me longingly for a week and a half until I had the chance to head to a local course and have them put it on.